 IK Multimedia have very much been at the forefront of gear that’s firstly very small, and secondly, designed to work in tandem with mobile devices.

 It’s ideal for beginners messing around with the recording process, especially those who don’t have space for a more traditional mic and stand setup.
-It’s important to remember though, that at $50, you’re going to get what you pay for.
+It’s important to remember though, you’re going to get what you pay for.

 It’s important to note that the Amplitube setup will only work for iPhone and iPad.